ejayj/Christmas-Server-Modpack/README.md

 2. Open Curse Forge, and on the 'My Modpacks' page click '+Create Custom Profile'.
 ![image](https://github.com/ejayj/Christmas-Server-Modpack/assets/112897025/1db50cf3-f1b2-4cc0-9849-9bdca8a1edf9)

 3. At The top, it will ask you to create or import* a previously created profile.
-Click import, and then click on the zip file on your desktop.
+Click import.
 ![image](https://github.com/ejayj/Christmas-Server-Modpack/assets/112897025/ec7033c4-c46e-4fa4-8678-98a2ae852335)
+4. Click on the zip folder on your desktop, 'Christmas 2023 Mod Pack-1.20.1.zip', and then click open.
 ![image](https://github.com/ejayj/Christmas-Server-Modpack/assets/112897025/d27315bf-c3ca-4ce1-bae6-610b80c4fed3)